Shyam00791/FULL_ADDER_SUBTRACTOR/README.md

 ![image](https://github.com/user-attachments/assets/02abff4c-d9d0-4918-83ee-3ca4c168192e)

+/*

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

+Developed by:Shyam.V

+RegisterNumber:24002411

 */

 **RTL Schematic**